hound2522/Project1/README.md

 ## Analysis
 - Prime vs non-prime `m`: Prime table sizes generally result in better distribution and fewer collisions.
+- That's because prime number doesn't be divided by another numbers.
+So, it method can reduce collisions.
+Also prime numbers haven't factors, let the prime table sizes can destory the decorrelation, make fewer collisions.

 - Patterns or collisions: Non-prime table sizes tend to produce repetitive patterns, leading to more collisions.
+-
 - Improvements: Use a prime table size and a well-designed hash function to enhance distribution.

 ## Reflection